Menu

 • severe disease and reduced growth rates in calves

 BVD is maintained in a herd and spread to other herds by persistently infected (PI) animals.
 These PI animals are born infected with the virus and excrete large amounts of the virus throughout their lives.
-The initial infection occurred in the early pregnant when the naïve cow/heifer (foetus < 4 months old) cow gets infected with BVD.
+The initial infection occurs in early pregnancy when the naïve cow/heifer (carrying foetus < 4 months old) gets infected with BVD.
 The resulting calf is born a PI.

 BVD effects during mating and pregnancy: